profdambledore/phaser_game_it2/README.md

     - This hitbox is currently visible, will need to be changed to invisible
  - Added pointerdown listener to all pickups, only over pickups

+created assets
+ - Created new shotgun pickup asset in .psd

 Need to do
  - Continue on overlap code, currently doesn't work